glawrence/geoff-does-stuff-java/README.md

 Followed by

 `java -jar .\build\libs\geoff-does-stuff-java-1.0-SNAPSHOT.jar`

+This will run the Demo App and display a menu, alternatively you can run a specific demo direct, as follows:

+`java -cp .\build\libs\geoff-does-stuff-java-1.0-SNAPSHOT.jar com.geoffdoesstuff.java.demo.Optionals`

 However, if Java is not on the path then this works if JAVA_HOME is set: